-In simple terms, unlike other insights in our report, we calculate socioeconomic data from the demographic census that represents the audience or the segment.
+In simple terms, unlike other insights in our report, we calculate socioeconomic data from the Meta demographic census that represents the audience or the segment.

 But, let us take a deeper look into how it’s done.
 Here is a more transparent explanation of how we calculate this tab, and the different factors involved in obtaining the insights.

 For context, we use Meta population as census data.
 From the Meta Ads API, we receive data on these socioeconomic areas:

 - relationship status

 - household income (only US)